 The helicopters depart the Nenana River Heliport southeast bound at 300 AGL or below to avoid the traffic pattern at the McKinley National Park Airstrip (INR).
 The helicopter routes may be either east out the Yanert Valley, or south for "Criss Cross" (the highway and railroad crossing just to the south of McKinley National Park Airstrip).
 Approximately five miles south, the helicopters turn back SW and climb to 4000 ft MSL.
 At the "Triple Lakes" reporting point, airplanes cross at 3000 feet MSL while the helicopters cross at 4000 feet MSL or above to maintain separation.
-The route over Denali National Park is generally along the Alaska Range SW toward Mount McKinley, and will be either on the north or south side depending on weather.
+The route over Denali National Park is generally along the Alaska Range SW toward Denali, and will be either on the north or south side depending on weather.
 Generally the helicopters will maintain an altitude of 2000 AGL while flying over the park, weather permitting.

 - Cantwell Area